MicrosoftDocs/SupportArticles-docs/support/padmatest/Overviewfeatures.md

 title: New Test File
-description: This article is a new test file. ms.topic: article ms.reviewer: ms.date: 10/14/2021
+description: This article is a new test file. ms.topic: article ms.reviewer: xxx ms.prod: padmatest ms.date: 10/14/2021
 ---
-# An Overview of VSS Features and Options

 _Applies to:_ &nbsp; VSS Features
 _Original KB number:_ &nbsp; 110

+# An Overview of VSS Features and Options

 This is an introductory file that explains the different options and features of Visual Studio Code.
 You can create topics, add different elements to the topics, update topics, proofread topics, troubleshoot warnings, and so on.
 The following topics are covered in this section: